Lune-Blue/lune-blue.github.io/_pages/about.md

 header:
 ---

-Hello, I am a Ph.D student in Computer Science at Yonsei University,
+Hello, I am a M.S. student in Computer Science at Yonsei University,
 advised by Prof. Jinyoung Yeo.

-I am interested in
+I am interested in leveraging LLMs for various domain (e.g., code generation, using tools)
-(1) Dialogue agent
-(2) Commonsense Reasoning

 ## EDUCATION